 Officer response: A pedestrian and cycle only access is now proposed and would be provided off Towpath Road into the site and would be secured by condition.
-A landscaping plan has also now been submitted albeit due to the temporary nature of the proposal, it only proposes a light touch approach to landscaping of the site.
-It is not considered appropriate to require a more substantial tree planting scheme as trees would need to be removed when permanent development comes forward.
-A condition is recommended to secure the implementation of the details submitted.
 With respect to lighting, a condition is recommended which secures that any is appropriate and not impactful upon the waterway.